BlackBrix/ReflowMaster/README.md

 3.)
 Doing "slow PWM" with a period that is much slower than the mains sine wave ("1 cycle" is 20ms@50Hz [or 16,66ms@60Hz])
 since we are talking about a thermally very slow/inert system (the oven), it doesn't matter how slow it is...
-(tis is also called "Burst Mode" or "Full Cycle Switching" in the reference documents listed above)
+(this is also called "Burst Mode" or "Full Cycle Switching" in the reference documents listed above)

 We are doing 3.) "slow PWM" here with 0,8 Hz (1275ms period),